ShlokGaikwad/weather/README.md

 OpenWeatherMap API.\
 Styled Component.
 ## Credits
-This weather app was built by 'Shlok Gaikwad`.
-It was created as part of a coding challenge 'HootBoard`.
+This weather app was built by `Shlok Gaikwad`.
+It was created as part of a coding challenge `HootBoard`.